benlaplanche/snyky/readme.md

 ## Usage

-`$ conftest snyky` will test the current directory of files against all of the policy packs in the `packs` folder
+`$ snyky test -s <filename>` will test the current directory of files against all of the policy packs in the `packs` folder

-`$ conftest snyky --packs=snyk,user` will only use the Snyk & User provided policies found in `packs/snyk` and `packs/user` respectively
+`$ snyky test -s <filename> -p=snyk,user` will only use the Snyk & User provided policies found in `packs/snyk` and `packs/user` respectively

 ## Installation

 First make sure you have conftest installed, following the instructions [here](https://www.conftest.dev/install/)

-Next install the plugin with `conftest plugin install github.com/benlaplanche/snyky`

-Test it works with `$ conftest snyky --verify` and you should see a `SUCCESS` message

-## TODOS

-- can conftest display success messages as well as failures in the output
+Next run `go get github.com/benlaplanche/snyky` to instlal this onto your path

+Run `$ snyky test --help` to check it's all working correctly.